 Best matcha tea enthusiasts know that shopping for the top brands can be a maddening experience.
 That’s true for several reasons; one must negotiate a few cultural barriers because all the best brands come from Japan, there is a dizzying array of choices, and one can’t really test a brand without first making a purchase (for online buying).

-In case you’re in a hurry or not sure where to buy macha tea from, here are some of our favourite matcha tea brands:
+In case you’re in a hurry or not sure where to buy macha tea from, here are some of our favourite matcha tea brands, as of April 2017:

 |Matcha Tea Brand||Packaging|

 |Midori Spring Organic|

 There are now hundreds of different matcha green tea brands on the market.
 We’ve spent more than 6 months on testing some of the best ones and selected here our favourite six matcha tea powders of the very best organic, Japan-sourced high grade versions that are widely available online and in specialty markets.
 Our comparison is more concerned with taste and overall quality than with extraneous characteristics like shipping time, price per gram, ease of ordering, and other “marketing” parameters (though smart packaging did figure into our analysis).

 Known for its healthful properties, Japanese matcha tea is one of the biggest culinary successes of the past decade.
 Even compared to other good-for-you teas and power drinks, matcha wins the nutrition contest hands-down.

 It is also quite pricey due to special growing methods and the limited places where it can be cultivated.
 Before spending a small fortune on tea, consumers need to know whether the top brands live up to their reputations, are worth the cost, and deliver as advertised.